About the magazine

 content that might be appropriate for posting on our Web site.

 - For writers new to Family Tree Magazine, we

-are most open to short submissions for Branching Out (lively, newsy
+are most open to short submissions of new, online resources for family history

 buffs for our Toolkit section.
-We also invite short, amusing stories of "the lighter side of family history" for our Everything's Relative page.
-(Note contributors to Everything's Relative aren't paid.)
+We also invite short, amusing or heartwarming stories of "the lighter side of family history" for our Tree Talk page.
+(Note contributors to Tree Talk aren't paid.)